drBenway/pixi-vn-wiki/start/why.md

 #### Dialogues implementation

-Pixi’VN uses JavaScript/TypeScript, so respect to Ren'Py, it not have a specific language for dialogues.
+In Ren'Py, for creating dialogues, you need to use the `Ren'Py language`.
+This language is very simple and easy to learn.
+It is based on Python and you can use Python statements in Ren'Py language.

-So the Ren'Py language syntax is very compact and easy respect to JavaScript/TypeScript.
+In Pixi’VN, you can use JavaScript/TypeScript to create dialogues.
+You can also use various narrative languages ​​(with the [PixiVNJson](/advanced/pixi-vn-json.md)).

 Example of Ren'Py: